 Among the soprano’s other recent performances are debuts with Arizona Opera as Donna Anna in Don Giovanni, Ash Lawn Opera as Fiordiligi in Così fan tutte, Kentucky Opera as the Contessa in Le nozze di Figaro, Green Mountain Opera as Donna Elvira in Don Giovanni, and both Zweite Dame in Die Zauberflöte and Lauretta in Gianni Schicchi with Opera Carolina.
 She sang Marie Antoinette in Corigliano’s The Ghosts of Versailles and Micaëla in Carmen during her two summers at Wolf Trap Opera.
 Also while a Filene Young Artist at Wolf Trap, she presented a recital in collaboration with the Phillips Collection, pairing art songs and popular songs with art from the museum.
 Ms. Whittington is a former Resident Artist of the Academy of Vocal Arts, at which she sang Marguerite in Faust and Fiordiligi in Così fan tutte.
-She recently joined Opera Philadelphia for an exciting evening of new opera with Opera Philadelphia and their composers in residence, Lembit Beecher and Missy Mazzoli.
-On the concert stage, she has sung Beethoven’s Symphony No. 9 with the Philadelphia Sinfonia, Orff’s Carmina burana with the Back Bay Chorale, and excerpts of Juliette in Roméo et Juliette with the Carolina Symphony.
+While in Philadelphia, she joined Opera Philadelphia for an exciting evening of new opera with Opera Philadelphia and their composers in residence, Lembit Beecher and Missy Mazzoli.
+On the concert stage, she has sung Beethoven’s Symphony No. 9 with the Philadelphia Sinfonia, Orff’s Carmina burana with the Back Bay Chorale, and excerpts of Juliette in Roméo et Juliette with the Charlotte Symphony.